David Lee Stone: The Gladiator Boy Series

 The first six books of David's 'Gladiator Boy' franchise were released as the first series in July, 2009.
 The first three books of the second series were released in February 2010, and the second three in April.
 Another three books were released in July, beginning the third series.
-The books were published in the UK by Hodder Children's Books and in the USA by Penguin Razorbill.
+The books were published in the UK by Hodder Children's Books and in the US by Penguin Razorbill.